-Description: Returns the number of years, months, days, hours, minutes, seconds or milliseconds elapsed between two date/time values.
+Description: Returns the number of years, months, weeks, days, hours, minutes, seconds or milliseconds elapsed between two date/time values.
+(The WEEK unit is new in 2.5.)

-- DATE and TIMESTAMP arguments can be combined.
-No other mixes are allowed. - With DATE arguments, only YEAR, MONTH and DAY can be used. - With TIME arguments, only HOUR, MINUTE, SECOND and MILLISECOND can be used.
+• DATE and TIMESTAMP arguments can be combined.
+No other mixes are allowed.

+- With TIMESTAMP and DATE arguments, all units can be used.
+(Prior to Firebird 2.5, units smaller than DAY were disallowed for DATEs.) - With TIME arguments, only HOUR, MINUTE, SECOND and MILLISECOND can be used.